Lead Nurturing: You can’t automate trust

 Don’t sell – be relevantly helpful

 Today’s prospects have a general lack of trust, and they simply don’t want to be sold.
-People are weary of pitches, hype, pushy sales people and irrelevant marketing messages.
+People are wary of pitches, hype, pushy salespeople and irrelevant marketing messages.
 They are time constrained and too busy to think.
 So what do they do with most of our sales and marketing messages?
 They simply ignore them.

 There’s an incubation period that needs to happen before sales professionals can even think about taking the relationship to the next level.
 You don’t ask someone to get married on the first date – the link you’re looking to start with customers gets built over time with trust.You don’t ask someone to get married on the first date – trust gets built over time Click To Tweet

 Marketing automation can help you manage lead follow-up and lead nurturing, but you can’t automate trust.

 Building that trust takes time.